wayman110/Case-Study-Homework/README.md

 #
 ## Results

 Although the next iteration of the internet is here, but still under construction.
-The solutions ANKR is developing will resolve many application based development needs.
+The solutions ANKR is developing will help resolve many application based development needs.
 ANKR's blockchain-based solutions will assist everyone to develop decentralized applications easier and faster.
 They are needed especially developing next gen apps for Web3.
 Its features will make ANKR a comprehensive product for migration to the concepts of Web3.

+ANKR has emerged as a proming altcoin in the market.
+Its value has seen growth of 5,000% over the past year and a half.
+Its price is hovering around $0.01 and despite recent crypto selloffs its value has been relatively stable.
+It is predicted to be a long term investment opportunity with a potential important crypto currency as the internet evolves.
+The goal of ANKR is to eliminate intermediaries allowing users the ability to retain contorl of their data.
+Ankr currtnly enjoys some well established partnerships with prominate blockchains, more than 50 blockchain protocols and use of its PoUW to solve real-world algorithms.
+It is among the top 100 cryptos with over 7 Billion in circulation.
+Its value saw significant increases this year as more people began using their network and realized it versatility and convienence.

 #
 #